michaelbironneau/analyst/README.md

 You can find complete examples in the `testing` folder.

-It looks like SQL, and like SQL is whitespace insensitive.
+It looks like SQL, and like SQL is (mostly) whitespace insensitive.
 Keywords are case-insensitive.

 **Blocks**